GaloisInc/csaf/README.md

     ./run-csaf.sh -e f16-simple -x
 ```

-## Running examples
+## Examples
+CSAF currently contains a number of examples, including the F-16 shown below.
+The examples are located in the `examples` directory and include licensing and attribution information.

-Please read the [examples README.md](./examples/README.md) for a detailed list of the included examples, containing important
+Please read the [examples README.md](./examples/README.md) for a detailed list.
-licensing and attribution information.

-### Quick Start
-A F-16 autopilot example is provided that was taken from
-[AeroBenchVVPython](https://github.com/stanleybak/AeroBenchVVPython).
-The model was designed to test autopilot and
-analysis methods.
-No claim is made about its accuracy; the F-16 model is based on a common aircraft model with
-additional controllers placed on top of it.
+### F-16 Control System

-To see the F16 model with GCAS autopilot in action, run the following command:
+To see the F16 model with GCAS autopilot example in action, run the following command:

 `./run-csaf.sh -e f16-shield`

 Once the simulation completes, navigate to `examples/f16/output` to view the
 generated run: